rabbitmq/rules_erlang/gazelle/README.md

   Example: `# gazelle:erlang_app_dep_exclude rabbitmq_cli`

-  Purpose: Excludes a detected dependency from the generated `.app` file for an app, useful for optional dependencies.
+  Purpose: Excludes a detected dependency from the generated `.app` file for an app, useful for optional dependencies

+- `erlang_app_path_ignore`

+  Purpose: Exclude files matching the pattern from an `erlang_app` rule and its sources

 - `erlang_app_extra_app`